couchbaselabs/touchbase/README.md

 This will now create the folder in that directory, and you can enter the folder, and then one level deeper into 'TouchbaseModular'.
 Here is where you will need to navigate when doing anything specific to your project.

-### Bucket Setup
-First off, download Couchbase Server 4.0 from http://www.couchbase.com/preview/couchbase-server-4-0.
-All the install instructions provided should make this simple and painless.

-Now, to create the 3 buckets for this project, there is a little more setup.
-  1. Go to the IP address of your server ('localhost' if it is running on the device you are on) and go to port 8091.
-  2. You will get a prompt to create a bucket named 'default'.
-Simply give it the minimum size needed and it can be deleted easily, as we will not require this bucket (you can use it if you like, just not needed for Touchbase).
-  3. From here you can create these 3 buckets simply and easily using the 'Create Bucket' button.
-These buckets will be called **users** and **users_pictures** and **users_publishments**.
-Changing these bucketnames is possible in the "config.json" file.
-  4. Allot around 100 mb each to these buckets for initial testing, and closer to 300mb to use the **users_pictures** bucket.

-Now get into your CBQ shell, and run these three commands:
-*  **CREATE PRIMARY INDEX ON users**
-*  **CREATE PRIMARY INDEX ON users_pictures**
-*  **CREATE PRIMARY INDEX ON users_publishments**

-If you changed your bucket names in 'config.json, change them accordingly for these commands.
-An experimental API endpoint is still in the works to create all setup indexes simply by accessing the endpoint.

 ### Node.js Setup
 There are a few ways of installing Node.js:
 * Use a package manager.
 Instructions can be found at https://github.com/joyent/node/wiki/installing-node.js-via-package-manager.